-There are still significant differences in the coronavirus restrictions across the UK.
+There are differences in the coronavirus restrictions across the UK, following concerns about the Omicron coronavirus variant.

-Businesses and individuals should interpret and apply the guidance as they see fit, ensuring that they comply with any relevant legal duties.
+Businesses and individuals should interpret and apply the guidance appropriate to them as they see fit, ensuring that they comply with any relevant legal duties.
 It's the responsibility of employers and the self-employed to apply a risk-based approach and implement the precautions necessary to comply fully with public health advice.

 Guidelines on going to work